The GP situation

 It is the municipality that is responsible for ensuring that you are offered the necessary general practitioner services.

-If y our GP leaves their practice, you will be transferred to another GP’s list.
+If your GP leaves their practice, you will be transferred to another GP’s list.
 If you are transferred to a list without a specific GP, it will often be a substitute doctor who takes over the responsibility, or it may be another doctor from that practice.
-In some cases, you may need to use the doctor on call service or immediate assistance to get the necessary medical help.
+In some cases, you may need to use the out-of-hours medical services or immediate assistance to get the necessary medical help.